Working Papers

 This paper investigates strategic information transmission within a hierarchical framework, where information flows through a chain of agents to a decision-maker whose actions affect the payoffs of all agents.
 Each agent may conceal part or all of the information they receive.
 It is shown that the analysis can be restricted to simple equilibria where only the initial agent conceals information.
 This simplification permits hierarchical communication to be modeled as a direct interaction between the initial sender and the decision-maker, subject to recursively defined incentive compatibility constraints imposed by intermediaries.
 In the binary-action case, irrespective of the number of intermediaries, no more than five agents influence the information conveyed to the decision-maker.
 The findings highlight the importance of appointing a pivotal vice president to mitigate inefficiencies and enhance the decision-maker's payoff, particularly by selecting a like-minded but stubborn vice president.

 We study the classic principal-agent model when the signal observed by the principal is chosen by the agent.
 We fully characterize the optimal information structure from an agent’s perspective in a general moral hazard setting.
 Unlike standard information design, only the support of the distribution of beliefs is relevant to the agent.
 We show that the problem can be mapped into a geometrical game between the principal and the agent in the space of likelihood ratios.
 We use this representation result to show that coarse contracts are sufficient: The agent can achieve her best with binary signals.
 Additionally, we characterize conditions under which the agent is able to extract all the surplus and implement the efficient allocation under full information.
-Finally, we show that when effort and performance are one-dimensional, under a general class of models, threshold signals are optimal.

 Natural gas is a large and growing share of U.S. energy consumption; based on data from U.S. Energy Information Administration (EIA), in 2021, it accounted for 32% of the primary energy consumption, 38% of the electricity generation, and about half of home heating in the U.S. The transportation of natural gas from producer to consumer, however, is heavily regulated and relatively unexamined by economists.
 Using an extensive panel of daily data on natural gas flows through interstate pipelines from 2005 to 2016, we take the first steps of analyzing this networked market, We first perform demand estimation to derive price-elasticity of demand in different sectors: residential, commercial, industrial, and electric utility.
 Our results suggest that while demand in all these sectors is relatively inelastic with respect to the average price, electric utility is the most elastic sector and industrial sector is the most inelastic one.
 We then investigate one of the largest mergers among natural gas interstate pipelines.
 Our results suggest that this merger had a significant effect on natural gas transportation prices even though the two pipelines were not in the same physical market.
 Furthermore, we study the role of storage in the natural gas market and quantify the effect of temperature, storage, and pipeline congestion on natural gas prices.
 Our results suggest that storage and temperature are the main factors explaining the price shocks in the natural gas market where abundant storage dampens the effect of cold winter weather on natural gas prices.
 Finally, we explore the network effect in the natural gas market, evaluating the effect of changes in the temperature of one geographical region on all other regions.
 Our results suggest that a change or shock in one geographical region can have a significant effect on prices even in the farthest regions.
 This observation can be rationalized by the change of natural gas route in the pipeline network from low-demand regions to high-demand regions.